tivolicloud/interface/howtos/BUILD_WIN.md

 In Visual Studio, right+click "interface" under the Apps folder in Solution Explorer and select "Set as Startup Project".
 Run from the menu bar `Debug > Start Debugging`.

-Now, you should have a full build of High Fidelity and be able to run the Interface using Visual Studio.
-Please check our [Docs](https://wiki.highfidelity.com/wiki/Main_Page) for more information regarding the programming workflow.
+Now, you should have a full build of Tivoli Cloud VR and be able to run the Interface using Visual Studio.
+Please check our [Docs](https://docs.tivolicloud.com/) for more information regarding the programming workflow.

 Note: You can also run Interface by launching it from command line or File Explorer from `%HIFI_DIR%\build\interface\Release\interface.exe`